 - Experience of providing advice to senior spokespeople.

-- Experience of producing written communications to a high standard and within deadlines, including official correspondence and drafting briefings on policy developments.
+- Experience of producing written communications and key messaging to a high standard and within deadlines, including press releases and proactive and reactive media statements.

 - Knowledge of and interest in the health and social care environment, politics, and current affairs more broadly.